ianrose/resources/README.md

 - [GrapesJs](https://github.com/artf/grapesjs): Free and Open Source Web Builder Framework
 - [GraphQL Designer](https://github.com/GraphQL-Designer/graphqldesigner.com): A developer web-app tool to rapidly prototype a full stack CRUD implementation of GraphQL with React.
 - [Vapid](https://www.vapid.com/): an intentionally simple content management system built on the idea that you can create a custom dashboard without ever leaving the HTML
+- [Sheety](https://sheety.co/): Turn any Google sheet into an API instantly, for free.

 ## Conversion